kaiopiola/pagarme-php/README.md

 No version available to download right now.
 Please **DON'T USE** this code in production yet.

+## Functions available now:

+- Customer list with filters
+- Get a speficic customer by ID

 ## Dependencies

 GuzzleHttp 7.0.1 or above.
 Included in ```composer.json```.